 If I become aware of a possible violation of these guidelines, I am contractually obligated to report it to the Academic Integrity committee.
-The AI policy can be found online at: https://www.roanoke.edu/inside/a-z\index/academic\affairs/academic\integrity/resources\for\students

-The Writing Center: located on the Lower Level of Fintel Library.
+- ChatGPT: Since a central goal of this subject is to help you become independent and critical thinkers, you are discouraged from the extensive use of generative AI (ChatGPT) tools to create (SPECIFY: TEXT CODE EQUATIONS VIDEO AUDIO IMAGES) as part of your work.
+If you do use AI-generated content in your assignments, you must clearly indicate what work is yours and what part is generated by the AI.
+In such cases, no more than 20% of your work should be generated by AI.
+Any AI-generated work not cited and/or used for more than 20% of your assignment will be treated as though it were plagiarized.
+If any part of this is confusing or uncertain, please reach out to me for a conversation before submitting your work. - The Writing Center: located on the Lower Level of Fintel Library.
 It offers tutorials focused on writing projects and oral presentations for students working in any field.
-Writers and presenters at all levels of competence may consult the Writing Center at any point in their process-including brainstorming, drafting, organizing, editing, or polishing presentation skills-to talk with trained peer tutors in informal, one-on-one sessions.
+Writers and presenters at all levels of competence may consult the Writing Center at any point in their process- including brainstorming, drafting, organizing, editing, or polishing presentation skills-to talk with trained peer tutors in informal, one-on-one sessions.
 Schedule a virtual or in-person appointment by going to www.roanoke.edu/writingcenter, where staff members and workshops are also posted.
 If it becomes necessary to temporarily discontinue face-to-face services at any time, online tutorials will still be available.
 Questions?
-Email writingcenter@roanoke.edu or call 540-375-4949.
+Email writingcenter@roanoke.edu or call 540-375-4949. - Preliminary Schedule: Topics of discussion from my lectures and videos.
+I will inform you the reading material at the beginning of every class: